walkerRnD/codebuff/web/knowledge.md

 - Referral links redirect unauthenticated users to the login page before processing.
 - The system prevents users from referring themselves.
 - There's a limit on the number of times a referral code can be used.
-- As of the latest update, referral codes can only be submitted through the Manicode CLI app, not through the website.
+- Referral codes can only be submitted through the Codebuff CLI app, not through the website.

 ### CLI-based Referral Code Submission